-1 Constitution The purpose of the Constitution is to set out in clear language how the Fire Authority works and how it makes decisions Fire Authority Provides the strategic leadership, political interface and corporate challenge in relation to the provision of fire and rescue services across North Wales, encouraging public participation and conducting its affairs in an open and transparent manner.
+Constitution The purpose of the Constitution is to set out in clear language how the Fire Authority works and how it makes decisions Fire Authority Provides the strategic leadership, political interface and corporate challenge in relation to the provision of fire and rescue services across North Wales, encouraging public participation and conducting its affairs in an open and transparent manner.
 It agrees the Improvement and Wellbeing Plan, and the revenue and capital budgets Executive Panel Monitors the performance of the Service and makes recommendations to the Authority on its key policies including the Improvement and Wellbeing Plan.
-The Panel reviews the strategic A 111 O 111 risk register.
-Audit Committee Provides independent review of the governance, risk management and control frameworks and oversees the financial reporting, including the Treasury Management Strategy and annual Chandarda accounts.
-Promotos and maintains high standards of conduct by Mombors of Standards Promotes and maintains high standards of conduct by Members of Committee the Authority and oversees the whistle-blowing policy for complaints against Members of the Authority.
+The Panel reviews the strategic risk register.
+Audit Committee Provides independent review of the governance, risk management and control frameworks and oversees the financial reporting, including the Treasury Management Strategy and annual accounts.
+Standards Committee Promotes and maintains high standards of conduct by Members of the Authority and oversees the whistle-blowing policy for complaints against Members of the Authority.
 Also, where statute permits, to receive reports and complaints about Members and to conduct or oversee investigations and make recommendations to the Authority.
-Fire Authority Undertake detailed work associated with the Authority's planning Working Groups and budget-setting process.
-It submits its observations to the Working Groups Executive Panel which in turn makes recommendations for improvement/risk reduction/well-being objectives to the Authority.
-Executive Group Implements the policy and budgetary framework set by the Fire LXCCONVC OTOOP Authority and provides advice to the Fire Authority on the development of future policy and budgetary issues.
-Service Leadership Sets and leads the implementation of the governance standards Team across the Service.
+Fire Authority Working Groups Undertake detailed work associated with the Authority's planning and budget-setting process.
+It submits its observations to the Executive Panel which in turn makes recommendations for improvement/risk reduction/well-being objectives to the Authority.
+Executive Group Implements the policy and budgetary framework set by the Fire Authority and provides advice to the Fire Authority on the development of future policy and budgetary issues.
+Service Leadership Team Sets and leads the implementation of the governance standards across the Service.
 Receives the annual improvement plan and feeds into the annual self-assessment.
 Section 151 Officer Ensures lawful and financially prudent decision making.
 Administration of financial affairs.
 Accountable for developing and maintaining the Fire Authority's governance, risk and control framework.
 Contributes to the effective corporate management and governance of the Fire Authority Monitoring Officer Reports on contraventions of any enactment or rule of law.
 Reports on any maladministration or injustice where the Local Government Ombudsman has carried out an investigation.
 Maintains and updates the Constitution.
 Maintains registers of member interests and gifts and hospitality.
 Advises Members on the interpretation of the Code of Conduct.
 Internal Audit Provides independent assurance and annual opinion on the adequacy and effectiveness of the Fire Authority's governance, risk management and control framework.
 Delivers an annual programme of risk-based audit activity, including counter fraud and investigation activity.
 Makes recommendations for improvements in the management of risk.